Gan-Shuang/hlaloh-analysis/README.md

 # hlaloh-analysis
 HLA-LOH detect method for most NGS data.
 ## Introduction
-hlaloh-analysis based on https://github.com/mskcc/lohhla. suitable for most NGS data covered HLA area.
+hlaloh-analysis based on https://github.com/mskcc/lohhla. suitable for most NGS data and easy to start.
 ## Install
 ### build singularity evironment
 Reqired R tools and samtools,bedtools in this env